doryan04/DSS/README.md

 ```
 5. All ready to go

-## At the moment the slider is built into my website and works great:
+## At the moment the slider is built into my website and works great (v0.2.0 BETA):

 ![photo](pic/site_update.png)

-I'll be working on the AutoPlay option soon

 ## What on stady "work in progress"?

 - [ ] Dots navigation
 - [ ] Swipes on smartphones

-- [X] AutoPlay
+## What doesn't works?

+- [ ] Thumbs stuff customizations
+- [ ] Swipes carousel pic in PC/Smartphones
+- [ ] Thumbs navigation

 ## Did you find the bug?
 Make sure to [leave an issue](https://github.com/doryan04/DSS/issues/new) in case of any problems.